Table of Contents

 This is the second most common cause of hypercalcemia.
 It is very important to exclude malignancy from a patient with hypercalcemia.
-Malignancy usually causes severe hypercalcemia.
-The 2 ways that malignancy can cause hypercalcemia are:
+Two types of malignancy usually cause severe hypercalcemia.

 Granulomatous diseases such as sarcoidosis, tuberculosis, etc.

 Sarcoidosis is a very common condition, with patients developing hypercalcemia by activating vitamin D synthesis via macrophages.
 This usually occurs in the summer months when people are exposed to sunlight because then they absorb more vitamin D and activate more of it through the macrophages.
-This type of hypercalcemia is unique because it is treated with glucocorticoids just like the normal cases of sarcoidosis.
+This type of hypercalcemia is unique because it is treated with glucocorticoids just like normal cases of sarcoidosis.

 Hyperthyroidism also activates osteoclasts, thus increasing bone resorption and serum calcium.

 Familial hypocalciuric hypercalcemia

 As the name suggests, this disease runs in families.
 It is an autosomal dominant condition in which the kidney tubules are unable to get rid of the surplus calcium.
-Therefore the calcium levels in the urine is reduced, while the serum calcium levels are raised.
+Therefore, the calcium levels in the urine are reduced, while the serum calcium levels are raised.
 Patients with this disease may have a family history of (unnecessary) parathyroidectomy.
 The majority of the patients are asymptomatic therefore do not require any treatment.

-Thiazide diuretics, chronic lithium administration, vitamin D analogues and vitamin A cause hypercalcemia.
+Thiazide diuretics, chronic lithium administration, vitamin D analogs, and vitamin A cause hypercalcemia.
 Other causes of hypercalcemia include adrenal insufficiency, pheochromocytoma, and parenteral nutrition.